MaibornWolff/bridgekeeper/README.md

 ### Development cycle

 As long as you do not change the schema of the constraints you can just recompile and restart the server without having to reinstall any of the other stuff (certificate, webhook, constraints).
+If you change the schema of the CRD (via `src/crd.rs`) you need to regenerate the CRD yaml by running `cargo run -- gencrd`.

 ### Test cluster deployment